nikkiihuynh/ReSort/README.md

 # ReSort Application

-A Streamlit-based application for data sorting and analysis.
+A Streamlit-based application for waste sorting, tracking, and tips.

 ## Prerequisites